-The Reclamation Service, a U.S. Federal government agency started construction of Arrowrock Dam, further upstream Boise River for the purpose of storing water for irrigation in the early 1900's.
-Arrowrock was dedicated in 1915 by Reclamation; it was the tallest dam in the world at that time and 4,000 people gathered to witness the dedication.
+The Reclamation Service, a U.S. Federal government agency started construction of Arrowrock Dam, a few miles further upstream from Cervidae's trailhead on the Boise River for the purpose of storing water for irrigation in the early 1900's.
+Arrowrock Dam was dedicated in 1915 by Reclamation; it was the tallest dam in the world at that time and 4,000 people gathered to witness the dedication.
 The report, History of Boise River Reservoir Operations gives a great history and overview of management of the Boise River.

 Large granitic intrusions during Cretaceous time (144 - 65 mya) that formed the Idaho Batholith make up the bedrock of Cervidae and the upper Boise River drainage.
 Cervidae Peak can also be summited from its west ridge; it's near this access where basalt dikes that cut through the granitic basement are seen along the east side of ID 21 a few miles past the high bridge that spans vertical basalt cliffs.

-No switchbacks here - Cervidae is to the right
+No switchbacks here - Cervidae is on right side of ridgeline

 Native Grey Rabbitbrush and bunchgrass overlooking Lucky Peak Reservoir